Alan Kelly (politician): Personal life

 Kelly is married to Regina O'Connor, a primary school teacher who was raised in Waterville, County Kerry.
 The couple have two children; a daughter and a son.
 His brother is former US Special Envoy for Northern Ireland and former CEO of Teneo, Declan Kelly.
 He is the author of A Political History of County Tipperary 1916–1997 and has won numerous rugby and hurling medals according to his Labour Party summary.

-Kelly co-owns a racing greyhound named 'Akay Forty Seven'.
-During a Dáil debate in December 2020, Kelly said that "with regard to greyhound people, many of whom are working-class people, greyhounds are effectively their horses."
+Kelly co-owns a racing greyhound named "Akay Forty Seven".
+During a Dáil debate in December 2020, Kelly said that "with regard to greyhound people, many of whom are working-class people, greyhounds are effectively their horses".
 He did not support a Social Democrats motion seeking to end State funding of the industry.

-As of 2021, Kelly owned a holiday home in Co.
-Kerry, that he let out using Airbnb.
+As of 2021, Kelly owned a holiday home in County Kerry, that he let out using Airbnb.
 In an interview with Pat Kenny on Newstalk, he stated that "I have an issue with Airbnb in urban areas, rather than rural areas."
 According to the Irish Independent, it was used for short-term letting.
 He added that the house is based in "a small population area", but felt that Airbnbs in urban areas were in need of regulation.